| Title: | C-Like 'getopt' Behavior |

 The getopt specification, or spec of what options are considered

 valid.
-The specification must be either a 4-5 column matrix, or a
+The specification must be either a 4-5 column matrix, a 4-5 column data frame, or a

 character vector coercible into a 4 column matrix using